gianlazz/Lazztech.Cloud/GianDevNotes.md

 All switched to xUnit now however the test failes because "Access to the path '/face/known/' is denied." so I'll need to make sure that all is handled by the interface implementation that I'm mocking not the FacialRecognitionManager.cs that depends on them and handles their stdout.

+Switching to xunit seems to have resolved the "Some projects have trouble loading.
+Please review the output for more details"
+- [x] resolve "Some projects have trouble loading.
+Please review the output for more details" eventually.